-The terms of office for the TERO Commission members shall be four (4) years.
-The BF RTC may or may not stagger terms in its discretion.
+The terms of office for the TERO Commission members shall be four (4) years staggered.
 The Commission members shall select a Chair and Vice-Chair of the Commission.
 The Tribal Council may remove a Commissioner only for good cause shown after notice and hearing by the BF RTC.